KjeldSchmidt/kjeldschmidt.github.io/_posts/2023-12-21-loudly-adding-complexity.md

-ways? what's the pattern here? who do I have to ask? is our config secretly borked due to conflicts in the approaches?" - all while not leaving a morsel of documentation or communication behind which would allow other team members to find answers, other than to use the poorly names`git blame` on the unusual piece of code.
+ways? what's the pattern here? who do I have to ask? is our config secretly borked due to conflicts in the approaches?" - all while not leaving a morsel of documentation or communication behind which would allow other team members to find answers, other than to use the poorly named `git blame` on the unusual piece of code.

 And that's the lesson: a good leader shouldn't quietly increase complexity.
 If you do something in secret, you better be confident that it _reduces_ mental